openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 `invalid_client`:

 - `client_metadata` or `client_metadata_uri` parameters defined in (#client_metadata_parameters) are present, but the Wallet recognizes `client_id` and knows metadata associated with it.
-- Pre-registered client metadata has been found based on the `client_id`, but `client_metadata` parameter is also present.
+- Pre-registered Client metadata has been found based on the `client_id`, but `client_metadata` parameter is also present.

 Usage of `client_metadata` or `client_metadata_uri` parameters with `client_id` that the AS might be seeing for the first time is mutually exclusive with the registration mechanism where Self-Issued OP assigns `client_id` to the Verifier after receiving RP's metadata.